A Jacobian Criterion for Artin $v$-stacks

 which is an isomorphism if the square is Cartesian and either $f$ or $B$ is flat.
-We will usually consider this map when $Y = Y'$ and $B = id_{Y}$, in which case we will denote it by $df_{Y}$. \item If $g: Y \rightarrow Z$ is another morphism of Artin stacks locally of finite presentation and $f$ is flat then there exists a distinguished triangle
+We will usually consider this map when $Y = Y'$ and $B = id_{Y}$, in which case we will denote it by $dA_{Y}$. \item If $g: Y \rightarrow Z$ is a morphism of Artin stacks locally of finite presentation and $f$ is flat then there exists a distinguished triangle

 in $\D'_{\mathrm{qcoh}}(X,\mathcal{O}_{X})$. \end{enumerate} \end{theorem} \begin{remark}{ } We note that the presence of finite presentation assumptions in the above Theorem appeared when dualizing the results of \cite{Ols} and \cite{LMB} to pass from the cotangent complex to the tangent complex, where in \emph{loc.cit} it is usually just assumed just that the morphisms are qcqs.
 For example, when formally deducing the distinguished triangle in (2) stated above, one is tasked with producing an identification